 * While the army Lynx variants were only moderately successful, the naval Lynx variants achieved considerable export sales.
-Overall, the Lynx family has proven successful, and is being updated in the 21st century to remain current.
+Overall, the Lynx family has proven enduring, being updated in the 21st century to remain current.

 * As the Lynx was being developed, the Royal Navy had a strong interest in the type, and so a navalized Lynx was designed in parallel with the Army Lynx.
 The Royal Navy found the Wasp inadequate and had an immediate need for a more effective replacement, so development of the naval Lynx was given priority.